lmasciola/FinalProject18/README.md

 # Intro to Programming Final Project - Fall 2018
+"Sherlock: A Study in Pink"

+This game is a text based game based off of the BBC Sherlock episode "A Study in Pink."
+In this game, players will discover clues, make other decisions, and eventually decide who they believe is the culprit in this story.

 * Project details are in description.md
 * Replace the content of this file with your own info about your project before the due date